open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 python extract_posed_images.py
 ```

-Each of 1201 train, 312 validation and ??? test scenes contains a single `.sens` file.
+Each of 1201 train, 312 validation and 100 test scenes contains a single `.sens` file.
 For instance, for scene `0001_01` we have `data/scannet/scans/scene0001_01/0001_01.sens`.
 For this scene all images and poses are extracted to `data/scannet/posed_images/scene0001_01`.
 Specifically, there will be 300 image files xxxxx.jpg, 300 camera pose files xxxxx.txt and a single `intrinsic.txt` file.
 Typically, single scene contains several thousand images.
 By default, we extract only 300 of them with resulting weight of <100 Gb.
-To extract more images use `--max-images-per-scene` parameter.
+To extract more images, use `--max-images-per-scene` parameter.

 ### Create dataset